This will be my last post of 2017. My next post will be in January starting with our regular monthly updates.

 Stock markets and bond markets go through cycles which average out to a long-term return of around 3% to 7% depending on the investment mix and corrected for inflation.
 It’s impossible for the broad market to give returns much higher than that for an extended period of time.
 A few years in a row of +10% or +20% returns are always followed by a year or more of -20% or -40% returns.

-Given that we’ve had a wicked good run since the beginning of 2016, and really since spring 2009, it’s only reasonable to believe this will come to an end and the market will undergo another severe correction at some point.
+Given that we’ve had a wicked good run since the beginning of 2016, and really since spring 2009, it’s only reasonable to believe this bull market will come to an end and stocks will undergo another severe correction at some point.
 Right now a return to average valuations for U.S. stocks requires a 60% drop!

 I’m not saying it will be in 2018.
 In fact, the numbers are looking so good that many “experts” are already suggesting 2018 will be another banner year.
 We’ve got Trumpian tax cuts, big government spending, record corporate profits, inflation and wage gains, and public legitimized trading of cryptos to propel the markets forward forever.

 Of course, the experts also saw no risk investing in mortgages for bankrupt, jobless people in 2007, or investing in perpetual money-losing tech firms in 1999 based on website eyeballs.

 Despite having some of the lowest unemployment rates in modern history, with historically low unemployment for some time now, many are suggesting we have just entered a new economic boom.
 As if things were so terrible from 2011-2016.